By Charlotte A. F. Farley

 - Instrument transposition is laid out to transpose any given line of the music for a particular instrument.
 So, for a solo composer, they can write a melody, and then easily transpose it for whoever is available with the click of a button!

 Just like the rest of the FORTE notation software, the transposition function is easy to experiment with and intuitive to use.
+You can read up on transposing with these tutorials here.

 Want to check it out for yourself?
 Download your free 14-day trial of FORTE today!